iden-a/my-travel-plans/README.md

 # Travel Destinations
 A simple app to keep track of destinations I'd like to visit.
 [X] Iden typed this.
-Another thing.
-Additonal thing.
+Additional things.